sardana-org/sardana/doc/how_to_release.md

        * Categories: Release
     2. After submitting click on Modify this content text of the area \<\<Content\>\> and provide detailes of the release e.g. changelog.
 12. Notify mailing lists (sardana-users@lists.sourceforge.net, sardana-devel@lists.sourceforge.net, info@tango-controls.org)
+13. Close the milestone for current release, and open a new one (there should be milestones for next 2 releases open).

 ## Manual test checklist